 Each CCSDS Agency or Affiliate Organization that provides space communication relay or networking services should register each service site and any aperture(s) it contains, with the SANA.

-Each service site entry shall reference the organization that owns and operates it (using the OID).
+Each service site entry shall reference the organization that owns and operates it (using the Organization OID).

 Each registered service site shall provide information about the site, site name, location, PoC, and any Apertures at the site.